-Welcome to the real outback, we want to give you a virtual high five for coming this far!
+Exmouth – welcome to the real outback!
+We want to give you a virtual high five for coming this far!

-Exmouth provides a fair contrast to the theme parks on the Gold Coast or the elegant laneways of Melbourne but it puts you in a place where you truly get to sit and think in peace, to watch the waves come rolling in from the Indian Ocean and reflect a little.
+Exmouth provides a massive contrast to the theme parks on the Gold Coast or the eclectic laneways of Melbourne, but it puts you in a place where you truly get to sit and think in peace, to watch the waves come rolling in from the Indian Ocean and reflect a little.

 Exmouth demands a little bit of attention if not for its rowdiness then at least for its timeless charm and its chance to partake in endless snorkelling and nights on beaches so quiet they may as well be your own.